srithefreak/elliott4presi/README.md

 # Elliott for 2024

-A website I am developing for a close friend, I am also trying to prove to myself that I have mastered front-end development.
-Currently this is running on Github Pages but I am open to deploying to a custom domain in the future if I have the funding.
+A website I am developing for a close friend and am also trying to prove to myself that I have mastered front-end development.
+Currently hosted on Github Pages but am open to custom domain if funding has been acquired.